yeonjin-park/portfolio/dataviz3.md

 ### **Step 3.
 User Interview**
 <br /> 1) User 1: Student, Late 20's
 <br /> Q1.
 Can you tell me what you think this is?
 <br /> A1.
 Yes.
-I noticed that this is about the work progress timelog about the thesis since I read the title first.
-Also the chart clearly shows what to deliver as it mainly consisted of two information - logged data and planned data.
-I can see a person usually worked less than a plan, but sometimes more.
+I noticed that this is about the work progress time log about the thesis since I read the title first.
+Also, the chart clearly shows what to deliver as it mainly consisted of two pieces of information - logged data and planned data.
+I can see a person usually worked less than a plan but sometimes more.

 <br /> Q2.
 Is there anything you find surprising or confusing?
 <br /> A2.
-It'd be great if the visualization use transition animation when user click between week and day, since I thought the legibility of the day information is lower than the week because of the large number of the datapoints.
-I also would like to suggest to show pie chart of the activities (application usage, time stamps) besides of the list.
+It’d be great if the visualization used transition animation when the user clicks between week and day since I thought the legibility of the day information is lower than the week because of the large number of data points.
+I also would like to suggest showing a pie chart of the activities (application usage, time stamps) besides the list.

 <br /> Q3.
 Who do you think is the intended audience for this?
 <br /> A3.
 Freelancers or students.
 It would be useful for people who have to control all the worktime by themselves and prove their work progress clearly to clients.

 <br /> Q4.
 Is there anything you would change or do differently?
 <br /> A4.
-It'd be nice if users can also see some meaningful information like patterns, lowest/highest, etc, so that they can extract insights to plan their future easily.
-Maybe this tool also can suggest user some plan for the upcoming day/week/month.
+It’d be nice if users could also see some meaningful information like patterns, lowest/highest, etc, so that they can extract insights to plan their future easily.
+Maybe this tool also can suggest to users some plans for the upcoming day/week/month.

 <br /> 2) User 2: Student, Late 20's
 - Need visual consistency between both line charts (Log/Tag options).
 I prefer filling out inside of the line chart like the original chart since it clearly shows the differences among different instances.